 Testosterone is sometimes referred to as a 'male hormone' but we know in females we also want healthy amounts for cognition, energy, sex drive, tissue repair and musculoskeletal health.
 Unfortunately too much testosterone however can have negative effects on the skin (hello hormonal acne), hair loss, hirsutism (excess hair growth on the face & chest in females) and fertility issues.
 We commonly see these symptoms in women with polycystic ovarian syndrome (PCOS).
 Too little testosterone in women can result in reduced muscle mass, fatigue, low motivation and a low sex drive.

 Typically we would want to test both free testosterone an total testosterone.
 Total testosterone includes both free testosterone and also the testosterone bound to protein making it less active within the body.
 We can test testosterone levels at the same time as the other hormones on either on day 2-3 or about 7 days post ovulation.
 If testosterone is high, I'd also recommend further investigations for PCOS through your GP.

 A note on testing:

-There are some GPs that won't tell you what time during your cycle to test specific hormones.
+Sometimes your GP won't tell you what time during your cycle to test specific hormones.
 Specifically with oestrogen and progesterone this can make it really tricky to tell whether hormones are in a healthy amount or not.
 If you have an irregular cycle or you can only manage to have the blood tests on random day, please ensure you make note of what day of your cycle you're on.
 I also generally recommend testing fasting early in the morning to keep the test results consistent and reliable.